 The silkiness of the smooth plastic translates straight to the super soft ear cups and padding on top.

-There's nothing here that you would think is out of place or perhaps unnecessary, these are not headphones for showing off or flashy people.
+There's nothing here that you would think is out of place or perhaps unnecessary, these are not headphones for showing off or for flashy people.
 Everything seems to be made for practicality and comfort.

 The telescope mechanism and hinges all work smoothly, although a crispier clicks wouldn't hurt.